ERnsTL/flowd/README.md

 * Export of monitoring data, API server or visualization is currently not implemented.
 * The watchdog thread recognizes network self-shutdown and calls the runtime to stop and signal all FBP protocol clients about the status change.

+Maintenance, Operations:
+* Ability to use a network bridge or protocol client like TCP, WebSocket etc. which uses the transport protocol and serialization format of your choice, to connect multiple FBP networks, subgraphs or sub-networks.
+* Bridges between different network parts, and thus...
+* Distribution of the network across multiple machines

 Testing:
 * Planned, there is support in the FBP Network Protocol and in other runtimes for comparison.
 (TODO)